ignacevn/app/README.md

 In this Project we made a Medical History visualisation.
 We have chosen to visualize the medical history of a patient in a dashboard.

 [React App.pdf](https://github.com/ignacevn/app/files/11420377/React.App.pdf)

 ## Installing App and dependencies

 First of all, you need to clone the github link in your repository.

 To run the script, you need to install all the dependencies.
-You can do this by the running the command 'npm install' in the project.
+You can do this by the running the command 'npm install' in the project directory.
 If this doesn't work, try 'npm install --force'.

 ## Available Scripts